Updated: Sep 12

 This is a really popular hike and very well marked.
 So as long as the weather is settled the hiking here is safe and easy.
 There is a grading system ranging from the difficulty of the trails.
 They range from one boot for easy to three boots for the more challenging routes.
 The route to the highest point takes between two and four hours to complete.
 It all depends on your fitness level and pace and which route up you choose to take.

 The more difficult route is the fastest one and takes you straight up on a much steeper angle.
-The gentler one boot trail takes a winding route up through pretty grassland and wooded areas.
-A good option is to make your visit into a round walk.
+The gentler one-boot trail takes a winding route up through pretty grassland and wooded areas.
+A good option is to make your visit a round walk.
 You could ascend on the steeper path and enjoy the expansive views.
 Then descend on the longer path at your leisure.
 Perhaps enjoying snacks or a picnic lunch along the way.

-Whichever route you go for at around 200 metres from the actual summit there is a natural pause.
+Whichever route you go for at around 200 meters from the actual summit there is a natural pause.
 A big rock called Steinn marks where the path is divided.
 For most hikers, this is as far as they will go.
 Above here the path becomes increasingly more treacherous.
 It is steep and rocky with exposed areas and should only be attempted by experienced climbers.
 The Steinn is quite far enough for most.
 There is a viewing area here where you can enjoy splendid views out across the city and bay.
 There is really no need to conquer the summit.

 Climbing Mount Esja year-round

 In theory, it is possible to climb Esja throughout the year.
 However, you should, of course, exercise caution and common sense.
 Especially in winter when the tumultuous Iceland weather is at its wildest.
-If there is a storm then snows and winds will buffet the mountain paths.
+If there is a storm then snow and winds will buffet the mountain paths.
 It wouldn’t be in the least bit enjoyable to take on the climb in these conditions.
 And once more it would be dangerous.
 So do check the weather forecast and plan accordingly.

 In the winter months, you will also need to be sure to set off early.
 At this time of year, nightfall comes in the afternoon.
 So you will want to be safely back at the parking lot well before dusk falls.
 Don’t let this put you off though.
 Getting out of the city and into the snowy landscape is a wonderful experience.
 It just takes a little more planning.